© Crown copyright 2019

 GPs should advise patients who smoke that the most effective way to quit smoking is a combination of behavioural and pharmacological support.

-Stop smoking aids (NRT, Champix and Zyban) can be prescribed for smokers who what to quit.
+Stop smoking aids (NRT, Champix and Zyban) can be prescribed for smokers who want to quit.
 While e-cigarettes are not currently available on prescription, GPs should provide advice to patients who are interested and may find them beneficial, in line with NICE guidance.

 It is estimated that 1 in 4 patients in acute hospital beds in England are smokers and this presents a unique opportunity to offer stop smoking advice.